A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, a learning-based MPC design approach was proposed for systems described in LPV framework.
+In this paper, a learning-based MPC design approach was proposed for systems described in the LPV framework.
 BNNs were used to learn from input-output data an LPV-SS model with epistemic uncertainty quantification.
 Then, the epistemic uncertainty from the system identification and imprecise knowledge of the future scheduling variables were jointly considered for control design with safety guarantees.
-SMPC was proposed to take safety into consideration when generating scenarios.
+SMPC was proposed to consider safety when generating scenarios.
 K-means clustering and moment matching were used to generate scenarios with probabilities that can retain the stochastic properties of the joint uncertainty of the model and the scheduling variables.
-To guarantee closed-loop stability, parameter-dependent terminal cost and controller were designed, which can improve the control performance, together with a terminal RPI set.
-Numerical experiments were used to show that the proposed approach can ensure safety and achieve a desired control performance.
+To guarantee closed-loop stability, parameter-dependent terminal cost, and controller were designed, which can improve the control performance, together with a terminal RPI set.
+Numerical experiments and simulations were used to show that the proposed approach can ensure safety and achieve the desired control performance.